Moon Knight: Alternate versions

-Cultural impact and legacy
+Cultural impact and reception

 Critical response

-Matt Attanasio of ComicsVerse referred to Moon Knight as the "excellent example of how anyone can suffer from a mental illness and manage to overcome such an illness," writing, "When you look at Moon Knight’s story as a whole, it appears to be more and more of a story about perseverance, endurance, and coming to grips with who you are.
-That’s an extremely universal story.
-That’s something anyone can relate to, in one way or another.
-It’s a call to believe in yourself, and to never give up.
-And, really, that’s one of the most heroic tales you can get."
-Syfy called Moon Knight an "unusual fan favorite," saying, "For decades, some fans have affectionately called Moon Knight "Marvel’s Batman."
+Matt Attanasio of ComicsVerse referred to Moon Knight as the "excellent example of how anyone can suffer from a mental illness and manage to overcome such an illness," writing, "When you look at Moon Knight's story as a whole, it appears to be more and more of a story about perseverance, endurance, and coming to grips with who you are.
+That's an extremely universal story.
+That's something anyone can relate to, in one way or another.
+It's a call to believe in yourself, and to never give up.
+And, really, that's one of the most heroic tales you can get."
+Syfy called Moon Knight an "unusual fan favorite," saying, "For decades, some fans have affectionately called Moon Knight "Marvel's Batman."
 But that's not a strictly accurate way to describe the Fist of Khonshu, who's his own man. [...]
 While Spector's public cover as a millionaire is definitely Bruce Wayne-lite, what separates the Moon Knight from the Dark Knight is that he has three secret identities.
 Chase Magnett of ComicBook.com stated, "Ever since Moon Knight premiered in the pages of Werewolf by Night in 1975, he has been a cult favorite among superhero fans.
 It took until 1980 for the complicated hero and his many personalities to get their own ongoing series.
 It was a hit from the very start with two of the great talents of the era doing career-defining work (we'll get to who).
 That high bar has encouraged a lot of others to take similarly distinctive shots at the character ever since."

 Comic Book Resources ranked Moon Knight 3rd in their "Marvel: 10 Best Street Level Heroes" list, 5th in their "10 Most Fashionable Marvel Heroes" list, and 9th in their "10 Most Powerful Members of The Secret Avengers" list.
 Matthew Perpetua Kibblesmith of BuzzFeed ranked Moon Knight 48th in their "84 Avengers Members Ranked From Worst To Best" list.
 Darren Franich Entertainment Weekly ranked Moon Knight 80th in their "Let's Rank Every Avenger Ever" list, calling him a "great character on his own."
 IGN ranked Moon Knight 49th in their "Top 50 Avengers" list, and 89th in their "Top 100 Comics Book Heroes" list.
 Wizard ranked Moon Knight 149th in their "top 200 Comic Book Characters" list.